-- There will be a greater emphasis on spoken English and pupils will learn debating and presenting skills from a young age.
+- There is a greater emphasis on spoken English and pupils will learn debating and presenting skills from a young age.

 - Phonics are taught from Early Years and there is a Phonics Tests at the end of Year 1.
 See below for a Phonics overview.

-- By the end of year 1, pupils will be expected to learn to count up to 100, rather than 20 as in the previous curriculum, and learn number bonds up to 20.
+- By the end of year 1, pupils will be expected to learn to count up to 100 and learn number bonds up to 20.
 They will also learn to read and write numbers up to 20 in digits, and words and fractions.

-- In Early Years, Year 1 and Year 2 we are using the Singapore approach to mathematics (There have been some recent parent sessions).
-In the Singapore approach there is:
+- In Early Years, Year 1 and Year 2 we are using the Singapore approach to mathematics.
+In the Singapore approach there is;

-- Year 2 means more mental mathematics, partitioning of numbers and written problems.
+- In Year 2 there are more mental mathematics, partitioning of numbers and written problems.

-- By the age of 9, children will have learned their times tables up to 12x12, rather than 10x10 by the end of primary school, as was previously the case.
+- By the age of 9, children need to learn their times tables up to 12x12.

 - Calculators will not be introduced until the end of key stage 2 in order to encourage children to work things out in their head and on paper.